canonical/chaos-engineering/docs/tutorial/getting_started.md

 ```

 Congratulations!<br>
 You have reached the end of this tutorial.
-For more information about Charmed Chaos Engineering platform please see our other documents.
+For more information about the Charmed Chaos Engineering platform please see our other documents.

 ## 6. Destroy the environment